 Respecting our environment

 John is also keen to impress upon me that he would not describe himself as a passionate eco-warrior and he’s acutely aware that the engines of his boats carry their own environmental impact, but that said, he clearly cares a great deal about the environment.

 “I don’t want to preach, but a trip along the cliffs is a very visual learning experience.
 If we pass a browner-looking cliff, then it’s clear that there hasn’t been a cliff fall there for a while but that one is probably imminent.
 You might be able to spot caves that have been worn away by the sea and are now undermining the cliff face.
 If we pass whiter cliffs, then that shows there has recently been a cliff fall and there is often a pile of cliff rubble to prove it.
 If just one person takes away some knowledge about the rate of cliff collapse and how important it is that we all do what we can to slow this down, then I’m happy.
 The weather is undoubtedly changing, and we all need to do what we can to slow down climate change.
-In our first two weeks of operation in June, we had four foggy days and a gale to contend with.
-That should be almost unheard of at this time of year.
+In our first two weeks of operation in 2021, we had four foggy days and a gale to contend with.
+That should be almost unheard of at that time of year.
 The sea is different too.
 It’s more ferocious.
 And all of this has a direct impact on cliff erosion which is now happening at quite an alarming rate.”